xiaoxiaoliu2022/Xiaoxiao-Liu-backend/README.md

 # Xiaoxiao-Liu-backend
-I successfully created the backend repo with all the requirements completed and installed MongoDB
+I successfully created the backend repo with all the requirements completed and installed MongoDB.

 1. Xiaoxiao Liu-backend VSC directory structure